Rumour by Rácz Jenő

 @michelinguide

 "After travelling the world, Chef Jenő returned home to open this unique restaurant.
-Located in the heart of the city, it comes with concrete walls, mirrors and a 21-seater counter which wraps around a large open kitchen; red leather stools and placemats provide colour, and a trendy soundtrack adds to the vibe.
-The creative set menu showcases flavours from Jenő’s travels via a series of refined, sophisticated dishes which culminate in two superb desserts.
-His passion and expertise are slowly revealed as he presents and explains each course." - Michelin Inspector
+Located in the heart of the city, it comes with concrete walls hung with mirrors, and a 21-seater counter which wraps around the large open kitchen.
+Red leather stools and placemats provide colour, while a trendy soundtrack adds to the vibe.
+The set menu showcases elements from Jenő’s travels via a series of refined, creative, sometimes playful dishes that burst with flavour.
+These are matched by some serious wine pairings, with the Hungarian option offering some wonderfully unique, bespoke choices." - Michelin Inspector

 View Postcard for Rumour by Rácz Jenő